 For your sweet tooth, try our Cream Cheese Fruit Dip with your favorite fruits!

 - Don’t have time to soften your cream cheese?
 Here’s a tip!
 Cut cream cheese into chunks and place in a microwave safe bowl.
 Microwave at 50% power in 15 second intervals just until soft enough to stir.
 You don’t want to let it get warm.
-Another way to soften cream cheese quickly is to beat it with a hand or stand mixer for a couple of minutes until smooth.

-- If you have leftover cream cheese dip, cover tightly and store in the fridge for up to 3-4 days.
+- Storage: If you have leftover cream cheese dip, cover tightly and store in the fridge for up to 3-4 days.
 Stir before serving again.